top of page

 and dives in.

-to be published in the Journal of Undiscovered Poets, Vol. 4, 2023
+as published in the Journal of Undiscovered Poets, Vol. 4, 2023

 Beware: Wild Animal Sleeping!